lebashir/data-structures/README.md

 ## Stacks

-A stack is a LIFO data structure
+A stack is a LIFO data structure (Last In First Out)

 The last element added to the stack will be the first element removed from the stack

 There are several ways to implement a stack. (e.g array, linked list) - Stacks are abstract

+## Queues

+A queue is a FIFO data structure (First In First Out)